9 Fun Activities That will Help Your Kids Learn the Alphabet

 You can assemble the cards so that they have the name of the pictured object written on the backside.

+The simple game is perfect for independent practice or small group activities.
 Ideas for sorting activities and small group games are included.

 9. Alphabet Coloring & Activity Pages with a Secret

 Finally, these coloring and activity pages will provide children the opportunity to practice letter recognition, letter-sound association, and letter formation.
 I designed the pages (like many of the activities) in a simple manner so that young kids will not be overwhelmed.
-The pages are no-prep….just print, copy, and go!

 Flexible Options!
 These activity pages come in half sheet and full sheet sizes.
-There are two pages for the letter “X” (one with x as a beginning letter and one with x as an ending letter) There is one page for all other letters.
-Use the pages individually or bind them into an alphabet activity book.
+There are two pages for the letter “X” (one with x as a beginning letter and one with x as an ending letter).
+There is one page for all other letters.
+Use the pages individually or bind them into an abc activity book.
 Laminate the pages to use them over and over again in a writing center.

 Kids can perform the following activities on each page.
 Don’t forget to find the hidden letters!

-- Color or finger trace large letters.
+• Color or finger trace large letters.

-- Reinforce letter-sound awareness as they “read” and color pictures for each letter.
+• Reinforce letter-sound awareness as they “read” and color pictures for each letter.

-- Trace uppercase and lowercase letters.
+• Trace uppercase and lowercase letters.

-- Print uppercase and lowercase letters.
+• Print uppercase and lowercase letters.

-- PLUS Search for 6 small letters hidden on each page
+• PLUS …. the best part… Kids can search for 6 small letters hidden on each page

 Sample These 9 Activities Today!